 Gracilis Muscle and Groin Brace and Support

-The Cramer E6 Groin Hip Spica can help provide compression and support to a high pulled or high strained gracilis and other groin muscles.
+The Bodyprox Groin Support can help provide compression and support to a pulled or strained gracilis and other groin muscles.
 Adjustable Velcro closure can be adjusted for a snug fit.
-I do not have experience with this support but it was recommended by a chiropractor and is highly rated on a physical therapy site on the internet.
-The Cramer E6 Groin Hip Spica is a full wrap and support for groin injuries.
-The wrap is made to fit high up on the thigh and around the hip with a abdomen band that will hold the wrap in place.
-The brace is pliable neoprene which provides warmth and making it comfortable to wear.
-Recommended by Physical Therapists and athletic trainers for high thigh and groin injuries.
+The wrap is made to fit high up on the thigh and around the hip with an abdomen band that will hold the wrap in place.
+The brace is pliable neoprene which makes it comfortable to wear.
+The neoprene radiates your body heat back into the muscles providing relief to sore achy muscles.

-Massage Tools for Self Treatment of the Gracilis Muscle
+Tools For Self Treatment of the Gracilis Muscle

-Do you know that small knots in the gracilis muscle can cause constant burning pain on the inside of the thigh?
+Do you know that small knots and other dysfunction in the gracilis muscle can cause constant burning pain on the inside of the thigh?

 This constant pain can be annoying and if it lasts over time it can affect your life.
-If you have this unresolved pain I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+If you have this unresolved pain I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief..
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have this unresolved burning pain on the inside of your thigh you may want to learn about the trigger point in the gracilis muscle to help you resolve your pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.